Caeous/TiltMenuStudy/README.md

 # Tilt-menu Study

 Users would benefit from one-handed menu interactions with a wrist-worn computer.
 This prototype allows to study this interaction via two model variants (four-zone and two-zone).
-At the end of the trials, a Likert 7-point scale
+At the end of the trials, a Likert 7-point scale is presented to the user to rate the performance of the model variant.

 ## Study Instructions
 1. At the start of the study, please enter the desired Id for the participant.
 Any string values are allowed.